KDE/documentation-develop-kde-org/content/docs/plasma/kwin/_index.md

   KWin script.
 First argument is the config key, second argument is an optional default value in case the config key does not exist in the config file.

-The `key` to be used is the value of the `name` attribute for the corresponding entry in the xml flie.
+The `key` to be used is the value of the `name` attribute for the corresponding entry in the xml file.

 ## Your first (useful) script